 Like many aspects of human behavior, food choices are influenced by many interrelated factors.

-Generally, hunger and satiety dictate when we eat, but what we choose to eat is not always determined by physiological or nutritional needs.
-When we consider that our food preferences are also dictated by factors such as sensory properties of foods (taste, smell, and texture), emotional and cognitive factors (habits, comfort/discomfort foods, food advertising and promotion, eating away from home, etc.), and environmental factors (economics, lifestyle, food availability, culture, religion, and socioeconomics), we can better understand why we choose to eat the foods that we do (see FIGURE 1.2).
+Generally, hunger and satiety (the feeling of being full) dictate when we eat, but what we choose to eat is not always determined by physiological or nutritional needs.
+When we consider that our food preferences are also dictated this by factors such as sensory properties of foods tive factors (habits, comfort/discomfort foods, food advertising and promotion, eating away from home, etc.), and environmental factors (economics, lifestyle, food availability, culture, religion, and socioeconomics), we can better understand why we choose to eat the foods that we do.
+(See FIGURE 1.2.)

-Sensory Influences: Taste, Smell, and Texture
+Sensory Influ nces: Taste, Smell, and Texture

-In making food choices, what appeals to our senses contributes to our personal preferences.
+In making food choices, what appeals to our senses also

+contributes to our personal preferences.
 People often refer to flavor as a collective experience that describes both taste and smell.
 Texture also plays a part.
 You may prefer foods that have a crisp, chewy, or smooth texture.
 You may reject foods that feel grainy, slimy, or rubbery.
 Other sensory characteristics that affect food choice are color, moisture, and temperature.

-We are familiar with the classic four tastes-sweet, sour, bitter, and salty-but studies show that there are more.
-One of these additional taste sensations is umami, which is a Japanese term for the taste produced by glutamate.7 It is the brothy, meaty, savory flavor in foods such as meat, seafood, and vegetables.
-Monosodium glutamate (MSG) enhances this flavor when it is added to such foods.
+We are familiar with the classic four tastes-sweet, sour, bitter, and salty-but do you know that there are more?
+One of these additional taste sensations is umami.
+Umami is a Japanese term used to describe the taste produced by glutamate.
+It is the brothy, meaty, savory flavor in foods such as meat, seafood, and vegetables.
+A seasoning commonly added to Chinese food, canned vegetables, soups, and processed meats, called monosodium glutamate (MSG), enhances this umami flavor.
+Despite many people identifying themselves as being sensitive to MSG, the Food and Drug Administration (FDA) considers that adding MSG to foods is "generally recognized as safe."
+People who claim sensitivity report symptoms such as headache, flushing, sweating, and nausea; however, studies have not been able to consistently trigger these reactions.

-Emotional and Cognitive Influences
+Emotional and Cognitive Influ nces